triradial/Freon4dsl/docs/CRC-Study-Designer-Overview.md

 The Designer makes it easy to create periods and their events [see video for details]()

 - Simply clicking the plus next to 'Study Periods' and entering the name creates a period.
 Clicking the plus next to 'Events' and entering the name creates an event.
 - The ︾ make a smart copy of an event.
 Smart copying automatically increments the name, e.g., 'V1' becomes 'V2' and any scheduling dependencies are automatically duplicated and updated.
+The Designer has many such 'smart' actions.
-- Copy-and-Paste, Cut-and-Paste, or Drag-and-Drop one or more Events as needed
-- Undo (ctrl-Z) and Redo (ctrl-Y) works here or anywhere else in the Designer
+- Copy-and-Paste, Cut-and-Paste, or Drag-and-Drop of periods, events, or any of their parts works here or anywhere else in the Designer as does Undo (ctrl-Z) and Redo (ctrl-Y)

-The goal is, if you know the schedule of events from the protocol, the Designer's understanding of study structure allows you to set it up faster than you could type the names into a document.
+The goal is, if you know the schedule of events from the protocol, the Designer's understanding of clinical trial study structure allows you to set it up faster than you could type the names into a document.

 ## Define the Schedule